puli/docs.puli.io/index.rst

    Symfony Bundle <extensions/symfony-bundle>
    Twig Extension <extensions/twig>

-Puli_ (pronounced "poo-lee") is a PHP technology that makes Composer_ packages more intelligent.
-Puli aims to replace "bundles", "plugins", "modules" and similar specialized packages supported by different frameworks with one generic, framework independent solution.
+Puli_ (pronounced "poo-lee") is a universal package system for PHP.
+Puli aims to replace "bundles", "plugins", "modules" and similar specialized packages of different frameworks with one generic, framework independent solution.

 Composer Packages
 -----------------